siwoopark10/ludobots-public/README.md

 # Ludobots
-How to reproduce my results
+How to reproduce my results: https://youtu.be/dLT2t3HpSZk
 ```
 python3 search.py
 ```